Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision: Approach

 For efficient training and preventing overfitting, we freeze pre-trained parameters in the CLIP visual encoder and the DM.
 Only the MLP in the implicit captioner, the positional encodings, and the vision-language feature projector are learnable in the visual encoder of \ourmodel.
-Since the computation is dominated by the large language model component in \ourmodel, integrating diffusion models in \ourmodel does not significantly impact the efficiency.
+Since the computation is dominated by the LLM component in \ourmodel, integrating diffusion models in \ourmodel does not significantly affect efficiency.
 We only observe a marginal increase in the training and inference time ($<5\%$).